-I get quite a few question from users all over the world most asking very similar questions so I thought I’d post the most common questions and my answers here
+I get quite a few questions from users all over the world most asking very similar questions so I thought I’d post the most common questions and my answers here

-Yes you can but its limited to 500 lines of g-code.
-So for a very simple design you may get all the co-ordinates in 500 lines.
-What happens is when the machine reaches 500 lines, it just stops.
-Puzzled me a first but that’s what it was.
+Yes, you can but it’s limited to 500 lines of g-code.
+So for a very simple design, you may get all the coordinates in 500 lines.
+What happens then is after 500 lines, it just stops.

 The TB6560 gets some bad press on some of the CNC forums but I’ve had no issues with mine.
 I purchased it as a kit with the NEMA 23 stepper motors.
 As you probably are aware these come from China and quality control can be an issue when things are built to a price.
-I don’t use my CNC machine all the time in fact its built to be easily dismantled due to space restrictions.
+I don’t use my CNC machine all the time, in fact, it’s built to be easily dismantled due to space restrictions.
 I have used it on several occasions for most of the day and its performed perfectly.
-One thing I would ensure is that your machine axis move very easily.
-The way I test this is without any power on try and turn each threaded rod by hand and it should not bind or feel tight.
+One thing I would ensure is that your machine axis moves very easily.
+The way I test this is without any power to try and turn each threaded rod by hand and it should not bind or feel tight.
 I spent some time making sure the alignment of the steppers and threaded rods were very straight and true which makes sure the steppers are not stressed.

 How much will it cost

 My latest USB CNC Foam Cutter should cost around $200/£160/€180 check the details here https://www.rckeith.co.uk/how-to-build-a-usb-cnc-hot-wire-foam-cutter/

 The biggest costs for me has been the software Mach3, DevWing Foam and Dev-Fus Foam.
 I’ve spent more on this than the build.
 There are free options that work well for simple designs but I highly recommend the software from DevCad.
 I would advise starting with the free options and as your needs and knowledge grows to invest in DevWing Foam and DevFus Foam